What it is

 How to resolve disputes

-IDEA gives families several ways to resolve disputes (usually in this order):
+IDEA gives families several ways to resolve disputes with the school.

 Do you want to learn more about how IEPs and 504 plans compare?
 Watch as an expert explains the differences between them.